 Stephen D. Brody

-- Defending a US$74 million constructive fraudulent conveyance action for a hospital and health systems operator in the US Bankruptcy Court for the District of Columbia in a seven-week bench trial, securing a full defense judgment on all claims that was upheld on appeal to the district court.
+- Defended a US$74 million constructive fraudulent conveyance action for a hospital and health systems operator in the US Bankruptcy Court for the District of Columbia in a seven-week bench trial, securing a full defense judgment on all claims that was upheld on appeal to the district court.

 Before joining O'Melveny, Steve was the Acting Director of the Tobacco Litigation Team at the US Department of Justice.
 In that role, and in his prior role as the team's Deputy Director, Steve led a team of 35 Justice Department lawyers through four years of discovery on three continents and a nine-month civil RICO trial against major cigarette manufacturers in one of the largest civil cases ever brought by the Department of Justice.
 During the course of the litigation, Steve not only led the government's prosecution, but also represented the interests of almost 20 executive branch agencies.
 The case resulted in a 1,653-page opinion from the district court awarding judgment for the United States against all defendants.
 The judgment was upheld on appeal.
 Steve’s work on the tobacco case has been described in several journal articles and books, including Harvard medical historian Allan Brandt’s The Cigarette Century